Trans Urethral Resection Prostate (TURP) – Bipolar

 - This procedure is performed when the prostate gland is enlarged to such an extent that medication cannot relieve the urinary symptoms.

-- Symptoms include: a weak stream, nightly urination, frequent urination, inability to urinate, (LUTS) kidney failure due to the weak urination (obstruction), bladder stones, recurrent bladder infections.
+- kidney failure due to the weak urination (obstruction),

-- Medication such as Flomaxtra, Xatral Minipress etc. should always be given as a first resort.
+- Medication such as Flomaxtra, Urorec or Minipress etc. should always be given as a first resort.

-- Step-up therapy should have been used for prostates larger than 35-50cc with either Duodart, Avodart or Proscar.
+- Step-up therapy should have been used for prostates larger than 35-50cc with either Duodart, Avodart or Proscar, where indicated at this can cause a loss of libido.

 - Prostate cancer first needs to be ruled out by doing a PSA, and when indicated, with a 3T MRI scan of the prostate with an abnormal PSA with a possible prostate biopsy of any suspicious lesions.

-- A TURP can also be performed to disobstruct a severe prostate cancer, to allow a normal urination process.
+- A channel-TURP can also be performed to dis-obstruct a severe prostate cancer, to allow a normal urination process.

 How is it done?

-- Patients will receive a general anaesthesia, unless contra-indicated.
+Patients will receive a general anesthesia, unless contra-indicated.

-- A cystoscopy is performed by placing a camera in the urethra with the help of a lubricant jelly and an irrigant (fluid).
+- A cystoscopy is performed by placing a camera in the urethra with the help of a lubricant jelly and an irrigate (fluid).

 - The inside of the bladder is viewed for pathology.
 If any suspicious lesions are seen, a biopsy will be taken.